 Go Above and Beyond for Them

 Part of building a connection with the customer is to do everything possible.
-People are very well aware of how important time and money are, so when resources are devoted to them, they notice.
-This will automatically set you apart from anyone who didn’t do the same.
+People are well aware of how important time and money are, so they notice when resources are devoted to them.
+These actions set you apart from anyone who didn’t do the same.

-A motivated, positive relationship is built upon willingness to work together.
-Most importantly, a customer wants to see a willingness to meet their needs, and going the extra distance to ensure satisfaction is crucial in customer satisfaction and retention.
-For them, it is a company that doesn’t just do the bare minimum, but actually makes them feel valued is one worthy of their business.
+A motivated, positive relationship is built upon a willingness to work together.
+Most importantly, a customer wants to see a willingness to meet their needs, and going the extra distance to ensure satisfaction is crucial both in customer satisfaction and retention.
+For them, a company that doesn’t just do the bare minimum but makes them feel valued is one worthy of their business.

-Don’t waste customers’ insights, learn and grow from every interaction.
-This will eventually lead you to surprise the customer, and the better you are at understanding and going the extra mile for them, the more they will cherish their relationship with the business.
-Give them what they want, before they even realize that they want it.
+Don’t waste customers’ insights.
+Learn and grow from every interaction.
+These insights will eventually lead you to surprise the customer.
+The better you understand and go the extra mile for them, the more they will cherish their relationship with the business.
+So give them what they want before they even realize they want it.

-Just establishing a connection with the customer opens doors, but cultivating that relationship is what really counts.
+Establishing a connection with the customer opens doors, but cultivating that relationship is what counts.
 There are several ways to help this process along.
-The more effort put into building and maintaining relationships with customers, the more successful you will be.
+The more effort you put into building and maintaining customer relationships, the more successful you will be.

-So, how does a business owner go about cultivating relationships with customers once a connection has been made?
+So, how does a business owner cultivate customer relationships once a connection is made?
 First of all, never stop learning about them and what they want.

-Regular interaction must continue, deepening the ties between company and client.
-This is also when it is important to treat each customer as an individual.
-Don’t settle for script responses to problems.
+Regular interaction must continue, deepening the ties between the company and the client.
+When these interactions are rooted in authenticity, these ties strengthen even more.
+Don’t settle for scripted responses to problems.
 When possible, personalize as much as possible.

 Increase value for the customer, and make it valuable to be a customer.
-This alone can have a massive impact on customer loyalty.
-In the end, that is the most important thing, how the customer views their ongoing relationship.
-Consider it a “what have you done for me lately” world out there.
+A customer that feels valued can have a massive impact on customer loyalty.
+Ultimately, that is the most important thing; how the customer views their ongoing relationship.
+Consider it a “what have you done for me lately” world.

-Anticipate what the customer needs, based on what is known about them.
-An agile business partner who can anticipate what the customer wants will always stay a step ahead of others.
+Anticipate what the customer needs based on what is known about them.
+For example, an agile business anticipating the customer’s wants will stay ahead of the competition.

 Finally, don’t make the mistake of focusing on cutting costs.
 Instead, focus on building revenue and retention.
-There is an ugly downside of cutting costs, it often comes with a reduction in service, quality, or interaction.
+There is an ugly downside to cutting costs.
+It often comes with a reduction in service, quality, or interaction.

 Connect On Social Media

-Love it or not, social media is the best and often the only way to stay in contact with customers.
-It is a great place to stay on top of current trends and customer needs.
+Love it or not, social media is sometimes the best way to stay in contact with customers.
+It is also a great place to stay on top of current trends and future needs.
 You want to have a large footprint on social media.
-The more prevalent the activity is, the more it will impact customer relationships.
+The more prevalent the activity is, the more it will impact customer relations.

-There are a lot of different platforms for social media, but Facebook, Twitter, Instagram, LinkedIn, and YouTube (Platforms) remain the most influential and popular social media outlets.
+There are many platforms for social media, but Facebook, Twitter, Instagram, LinkedIn, and YouTube remain the most influential and popular social media outlets.
 The more you can expand and maintain a presence on these platforms, the better.

-An advantage to an active social media presence is to humanize the business.
-The more the brand is associated with living, breathing people, the better it will attract customers and help with retention.
-Get out there and communicate.
+An advantage of an active social media presence is the humanization of the brand.
+The more the brand is associated with living, breathing people, the better it will attract customers and help reduce retention.

-Customers want to be appreciated, and know that you appreciate them.
-This is accomplished in several ways without overstepping privacy.
+Customers want to be appreciated and to know that you appreciate them, accomplished in several ways without overstepping privacy.

 Offer sales, deals, and special incentives to customers via these platforms.
-Let them know what you’re doing, how you’re doing it, and what they can expect.
-Give them a reason to check in on the business, and keep the pages fresh and exciting while giving them benefits they wouldn’t be able to receive otherwise.
+Tell them what you’re doing, how you’re doing it, and what they can expect.
+Give them a reason to check in on the business.
+Keep the pages fresh and exciting while giving them benefits they wouldn’t otherwise be able to receive.

-An appreciated and connected customer brings up the average lifetime value and improves return on investment.
-This building of brand loyalty and reciprocity with the customer is hard to measure, but it improves client retention and experience immeasurably.
+An appreciated and connected customer raises the average LTV and improves the return on investment.
+This building of brand loyalty and reciprocity with the customer is hard to measure, but it improves client retention and client experience immeasurably.

 Send Out Surveys

-It is harder for us to know how we are doing when we don’t have clear, understandable feedback.
-Having customers fill out a survey is often among the best ways to adapt and modify company behavior and approach to better suit current/future customers.
-Don’t take anyone else’s word for it, listen to how customers rate the business.
+Knowing how we are doing is harder when we don’t have clear, understandable feedback.
+Having customers fill out a survey is one of the best ways to adapt and modify company behavior and approach new ways to suit current/future customers better.
+Listen to how customers rate the business.

 Use survey results, and reward customers for completing one.
-Not only can we learn about successes and failures, but also to continue to build and cultivate that all-important connection with the customers.
+We can learn about successes and failures and continue to build and cultivate that all-important connection with the customer.